FAQSHow does a piano work?

 During the first year, a Seiler piano might require several tunings as it has to adapt to its new place and climatic conditions.
 Afterwards, two tunings a year, performed by your Seiler technician, are ideal.

 Why should a Seiler expert do the maintenance work?

-Your Seiler is a valuable instrument that is worth to be taken care of properly using genuine parts.
-Therefore, all maintenance work such as tuning, cleaning, voicing, regulation or repair, should exclusively be performed by a Seiler-approved technicians.
-This is also part of our warranty regulations.
+Your Seiler is a valuable instrument that is worth being taken care of properly using genuine parts.
+Therefore, all maintenance work such as tuning, cleaning, voicing, regulation or repair should exclusively be performed by a Seiler-approved technician.
+This is also part of our warranty regulation.